 George Henry works in Newcastle as a printer and journalist.
 Discover the industrial developments and changes in society that occured and the industrial developments in Newcastle.
 Note: this can be provided as a Christmas session.

-This List is not exhaustive and simply provides an example of the sessions we can provide.
+This list is not exhaustive and simply provides an example of the sessions we can provide.
+All of our educators will have an up to date DBS.